 The mission of the Sanfilippo Children's Foundation is to fund medical research so a cure can be found in time for children battling Sanfilippo today and those born with it tomorrow.

 Born seemingly healthy, over time the brain of children with Sanfilippo gets progressively damaged.
-Children experience hyperactivity, sleeplessness, dementia, loss of speech and cognitive skills, mental retardation, cardiac issues, seizures, loss of mobility and finally death.
+Children experience hyperactivity, sleeplessness, dementia, loss of speech and cognitive skills, intellectual disability, cardiac issues, seizures, loss of mobility and finally death.
 There is currently no effective treatment or cure, and life expectancy is just 12-20 years.

 You can read more about Sanfilippo and the Sanfilippo Children's Foundation by visiting the Foundation website.